Skip to main content

 Intermediate

-Understanding that lifestyle can influence is the first step.
+Understanding that lifestyle can influence gene expression is the first step.
 The next is to explore the specific biochemical pathways through which these changes occur.
 Diet, for instance, is a primary source of the epigenetic signals that communicate with your cellular machinery.
+The connection is so direct that we can map specific nutrients to the mechanisms that regulate the hair follicle’s response to androgenic hormones.

 Nutritional Biochemistry and the Hair Follicle

 Your diet is a constant stream of information for your body.
 Specific nutrients act as cofactors and building blocks for the epigenetic processes that govern follicular health.
-A diet high in processed foods and refined sugars promotes a state of and insulin resistance.
+A diet high in processed foods and refined sugars promotes a state of systemic inflammation and insulin resistance.

 Elevated insulin levels can, in turn, increase the production of androgens and Insulin-like Growth Factor 1 (IGF-1), both of which can exacerbate DHT’s miniaturizing effect on the follicle.
 Conversely, a nutrient-dense, anti-inflammatory diet provides the tools your body needs to counter these effects.

 Certain nutrients have very specific and well-documented roles in cellular health that directly pertain to the biology of hair growth.
 These micronutrients function as a cohesive team to support the high metabolic demands of the hair follicle and to protect it from damaging internal and external signals.

 Key Nutrients and Their Follicular Impact